-3.6 Long stay cycle parking will be provided above the London Plan 2021 Standards in accordance with the LBC Transport SPG which recommends that cycle parking is provided at a level which is 20% above the minimum standard prescribed by the London Plan.
-In total, 12 long stay cycle parking spaces are proposed including 2 for the retail uses; 6 for residential dwellings; and 4 for the hotel use.

-- 3.7 The Proposed Development will be served by three separate cycle stores to facilitate the different users of the Site, with separate cycle stores for each separate use (hotel / residential / retail).
-The hotel cycle store will benefit from end-of-trip cycle facilities, comprised of showers and locker facilities. - 3.8 The residential cycle store will be located at the ground floor, accessed from the residential lobby and is formed of 3 Sheffield stands, providing space for 6 cycles. - 3.9 The retail cycle store will be located at ground floor, accessed from the hotel reception and will be formed of a single Sheffield stand, providing space for 2 cycles. - 3.10 The hotel cycle store will be located at basement level and accessed via a shared service lift that can be accessed from the shared reception at ground floor.
+- 3.5 Long stay cycle parking will be provided above the London Plan 2021 Standards in accordance with the LBC Transport SPG which recommends that cycle parking is provided at a level which is 20% above the minimum standard prescribed by the London Plan.
+In total, 6 long stay cycle parking spaces are proposed including 2 for the restaurant; and 4 for the hotel use. - 3.6 The Proposed Development will be served by two separate cycle stores to facilitate the different users of the Site, with separate cycle stores for each separate use (hotel / restaurant).
+The hotel cycle store will benefit from end-of-trip cycle facilities, comprised of showers and locker facilities. - 3.7 The restaurant cycle store will be located at ground floor, accessed from the hotel reception and will be formed of a single Sheffield stand, providing space for 2 cycles. - 3.8 The hotel cycle store will be located at basement level and accessed via a shared service lift that can be accessed from the shared reception at ground floor.
 The service lift will measure at least 1.2m x 2.3m in size to align with London Cycle Design Standards.
 At basement level, the cycle store will be formed of 2 Sheffield stands, providing space for 4 spaces.